taublast/DrawnUi.Maui.Demo/README.md

 ## What's new

 * Fixes: SkiaLabel text vertical positionning, SkiaScroll swipes.
+* Added property `GesturesEnabled` to `Canvas` to be used instead of attaching gestures effect.
 * SkiaScroll HeaderParallax, easily create parallax scrolling, see in demo.
 * `SkiaControl` now derives from `VisualElement`.
 Full support for xaml styles, states, triggers, hotreload now works better, will be improved more.
 * SkiaShell breaking changes, it is now a reworked ContentPage, many methods renamed to be more inline with Maui Shell.